liamwh/Velox-CLI/README.md

 # Install the required tools for development
 > just install-required

-# Set the environment to use the Postgres config, start the supporting containers, and then run the app
+# Start the supporting containers, and then run the app
-> just dev-postgres
+> just dev

 # Once done, open `my-app/` in your IDE